quietboil/include-sql/docs/index.md

 # Anatomy of the Included SQL File

-For illustration, let's assume that the following file is called `library.sql`:
+Let's assume that we created the following file and saved it as `library.sql`:

 ```sql
 -- name: get_loaned_books?